Nevercom/php-ipg-ir/README.md

     ALTER TABLE `bank_logs`
       MODIFY `id` int(20) NOT NULL AUTO_INCREMENT;

-First, you need to extend each Gateway class you want to use, and provide authentication info for that Gatesway
+First, you need to extend each Gateway class you want to use, and provide authentication info for that Gateway

     <?php